brunns/github-actions-status-mac-menu-bar-spike/README.md

 If you are using [`direnv`](https://direnv.net/), copy [`.envrc.template`](/.envrc.template) to `.envrc`, populate, and `direnv allow` it.
-(If not, you'll need to create the environment variables from [`.envrc.template`](/.envrc.template) some other way.
+(If not, you'll need to create the environment variables from [`.envrc.template`](/.envrc.template) some other way, and also manually create and activate your venv.
 The simplest might be to create `.envrc` as normal, and to manually run `source .envrc`.)

 If you'd prefer not to use [`xc` ](https://xcfile.dev/) as a task runner, [tasks are defined below](#Tasks) and can be run from the command line.